Tones and I: Personal life

 Toni Watson started dating bricklayer and footballer Jason Scott "Jimmy" Bedford in early 2020.
 Bedford, who plays for Frankston Bombers, ceased his 10-year bricklaying company to become Tones and I's stage technician and touring audio engineer.
 The couple were engaged in December 2021 and married in Bali in March 2023.

 In July 2023, Watson's company Johnny Run Away Investments and Bedford himself were fined a total of $A25,000 for undertaking renovations to an investment property without building permits.
 Watson had purchased the Frankston property in September 2020 for $A720,000, which Bedford started renovating in October and November before subcontractors continued until works were completed in March 2022.
 The renovations were deemed "compliant and safe" but had been completed despite Frankston City Council's issuance of a stop work notice.
 Bedford, who had been touring with Tones and I, explained he must have been too busy to deal with it.

 In November 2024, Watson's American Bulldog, "Boss", attacked and killed a 17-year-old cavoodle belonging to a neighbour.
 Watson was fined $A3,000 in May 2025 for failing to confine her two dogs, and failing to register the bulldog.
-The neighbour suffered minor injuries, and a passer-by who tried to assist suffered a fractured hand.
-Watson's bulldog was later put down.
+The neighbour incurred minor injuries and a passer-by who tried to assist sustained a fractured hand.
+Watson's offer to pay "any funeral-related costs" was declined, and her bulldog was later put down.

+Watson separated from her husband at the end of 2025.